Coffee and Bailey's Cake - topped with espresso frosting and a Bailey's white chocolate drip

 What if I've never added a drip to a cake before?

-• Make sure you try a test drip first!
-Don't pour the ganache over your whole cake until you're confident in the consistency of your ganache.
-You can adjust the thickness by adding 1 teaspoon extra Bailey's at a time, or a Tablespoon of white chocolate chips at a time - or by slightly warming or cooling the mixture for minor adjustments.
+• You can adjust the thickness by adding 1 teaspoon extra Bailey's at a time, or a Tablespoon of white chocolate chips at a time - or by slightly warming or cooling the mixture for minor adjustments.

 • I loved this YouTube tutorial by Sugar&Sparrow when I was new to cake drips!